Vibrational Normal Modes and Phonons

 ph.x

 calculations - This is the scf convergence criterion for this normal mode calculation.
-Notice how it is much stricter than usual.
+Notice that it is very strict compared to what we usually use in standard DFT calculations.

 -